The Sixth Chakra - Ajna Chakra

 It is associated with knowledge and perception.

 The organs and parts of the body associated with this chakra are: - brain, neurological system, eyes, ears, nose, pituitary, pineal glands

 Physical dysfunctions associated with this chakra are:- head aches, strokes, blindness, deafness, seizures, spinal dysfunctions, panic and depression.

-Yoga Postures to balance this chakra are: - Brahmari Pranayama, Meditation, Balasana (pose of the child), chanting and other postures or techniques that involve creating a meditative space.
+Yoga postures and techniques that balance this chakra are: - Bramhari Pranayama, Meditation, Balasana (pose of the child), chanting and other postures or techniques that involve creating a meditative space.